-This comes from a long career in software testing where I went through more than a dozen full release cycles
+This document comes from a long career in software testing where I went through more than a dozen full release cycles.

 I’ve executed and observed 5 major types of testing, seen the bugs they catch, and seen the overall quality of projects that rely on different types of testing.
 I don’t have objective data to back any of this up, so this is purely my subjective observations.
 After you read this, you’ll see that I value the subjective very highly in testing despite the fact that pretty charts and graphs can be compelling.